Edible Seaweed

 Cooking:

-The leaves should be cut into small pieces when cooking as they tend to expand quite a bit, and provide a slightly sweet flavour.
-Its mostly used in soups and as a flavouring instead of being eaten directly, and if you’ve ever had miso soup this is the type used.
+The leaves should be cut into small pieces when cooking as they tend to expand quite a bit and provide a slightly sweet flavor.
+It’s mostly used in soups and as a flavouring instead of being eaten directly, and if you’ve ever had miso soup this is the type used.

 Irish Moss

-Though native to Ireland this type can now be found across most of Europe and parts of north America.
-An added bonus of this plant is that it has a very high protein content, which makes up around 10% of its dried weight, and is also very rich in iodine and sulphur.
+Though native to Ireland this type can now be found across most of Europe and parts of North America.
+An added bonus of this plant is that it has a very high protein content, which makes up around 10% of its dried weight, and is also very rich in iodine and sulfur.

 Irish moss is most commonly used in products instead of being eaten and has a number of supposed health benefits.
-The main one is to use it to sooth the mucous membranes throughout the body, and is sometimes used externally to soften he skin in the form of face masks and cream.
+The main one is supposed to soothe the mucous membranes throughout the body and is sometimes used externally to soften the skin in the form of face masks and creams.

 Cooking:

-There is something produced within the cell walls of this plant called polysaccharides which turns into a jelly when boiled, which means you’ll have to give them a quick wash in some clean hot water after the main boiling to make sure its not to slimy.
-Since this type doesn’t taste very nice, its best to utilise its jelly content as a thickener in soups.
+There is something produced within the cell walls of this plant called polysaccharides which turn into jelly when boiled, which means you’ll have to give them a quick wash in some clean hot water after the main boiling to make sure it’s not too slimy.
+Since this type doesn’t taste very nice, it’s best to utilize its jelly content as a thickener in soups.

 Dulse

-This is a very common type of seaweed that grows the northern coasts of the Atlantic and Pacific oceans, and one of the best types to eat.
-The flavour of dulse is savoury and salty, and smoking the plant can apparently make it taste a little bit like bacon.
+This is a very common type of seaweed that grows on the northern coasts of the Atlantic and Pacific oceans and is one of the best types to eat.
+The flavor of dulse is savory and salty, and smoking the plant can apparently make it taste a little bit like bacon.

 A study was carried out on this type of seaweed to see at what point its high mineral content would become fatal to a human being, and the conclusion was that to kill a fully grown adult they would need to eat 150kg within 2 hours, which is beyond impossible, so don’t be afraid to munch this one down like its something you found free on the beach.